juanca/blog/README.md

 ```

 As with any HTML widget, it is good practice to simplify the DOM as much as possible.
-React imposes one requirement to components: one root element (e.g. `<div className={props.className}>`).
+React imposes one requirement to components: one root element (e.g. `<div>`).

-Given that these components are just used to display data, its properties interface (i.e. `prop` argument) needs to be carefully planned.
+The biggest responsibility of this component is displaying data.
+In the case of the `PresentationalTextField`, it displays some text as a label (`props.labelText`) and populates a value into the input (`props.value`).
+An additional property is exposed in order to make this component more useful: `props.onChange`.
+Whenever there are possible user-actions on a component, it tends to be a good idea to allow binding of an event handler.
+Given all the possible usages of user interfaces, it is crucial to develop a robust properties interface (i.e. `props`) which describes the desired usage of a component.

-`propTypes` is a pseudo type checking system to ensure developers do not misuse the component.
+In order to provide a robust `props` API, there is the `propTypes` system -- a pseudo-type checking system to avoid misuses of the component.
 A console warning is displayed in development whenever a type is violated.
 However, these are stripped from the codebase in a production environment.